Basic Rules Created and Played

 • The QB is allowed to move 5 yards laterally, left or right.
 This is called the “pocket”.

-• If they are flagged inside the pocket, it’s a sack, not a run play.
+• If the QB is flagged inside the pocket, it’s a sack, not a run play.

-• Once outside this pocket any defender may rush them and when they’re flagged, it counts as the Run Play.
+• Once outside this pocket any defender may rush them and if they’re flagged, it counts as the Run Play.
+If they pass the ball its still considered a pass.

 FUMBLES

-• Ball is dead anytime it hits the ground, including bad snaps.
+• Ball is dead anytime it hits the ground, including bad snaps from under Center.

-• (except 6 & 8 Under – they can pick up the ball)
+• (except 6 & 8 Under – they can pick up a bad snap from Center)

 TIME-OUTS